RaijmakersH/az900-labs/Instructions/Walkthroughs/13-Secure network traffic.md

 5. Under **Settings** click **Network interfaces** and then **+ Associate**.

-6. Select the network interace you identified in the previous task.
+6. Select the network interface you identified in the previous task.

 # Task 3: Configure an inbound security port rule to allow RDP

-In this task, we will allow RDP traffc to the virtual machine by configuring an inbound security port rule.
+In this task, we will allow RDP traffic to the virtual machine by configuring an inbound security port rule.

 1. In the Azure portal, navigate to the blade of the **SimpleWinVM** virtual machine.

 2. On the **Overview** pane, click **Connect**.

-3. Attempt to connect to the virutal machine using RDP.
+3. Attempt to connect to the virtual machine using RDP.
 By default the network security group does not allow RDP.
 Close the error window.

     ![Screenshot of the error message that the virtual machine connection has failed.](../images/1201.png)